wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 [![Mountain dentographs of U Toronto, York U and U Prince Edward Island](images/mountain-comparison-smaller.png "Mountain dentographs of U Toronto, York U and U Prince Edward Island")](images/mountain-comparison.png)

 <p class="caption">Figure 10.
 U Toronto, York U and U PEI compared</p>

+As expected, PEI's collection is sparse and shallow compared to the others, which is no reflection on anything other than its size.
+It's unfair to compare it to much larger libraries except to serve some kind of illustration like this.
+On the other hand, comparing Toronto and York, two large universities in the same city, is quite interesting.
+Toronto is clearly broader and deeper than York:  its collection is larger and covers more subjects, apparently across the board.
+In B (Philosophy, Psychology, Religion) Toronto has more (both close to the x-axis and stretching out to the far side), probably because it has divinity programs.
+M (Music) and N (Fine Arts) are both denser.
+P is much richer than at York, with far more high spikes.
+The science cluster in Q is also much denser.

+University ranking reports usually have small sections about the libraries, giving some numbers about the size of the collections and student satisfaction.
+Perhaps one day some sort of dentograph will also be included so that the reader can get a quick impression of collection sizes and strengths.

 # Future directions